eugenehp/zitadel-next-app-js/README.md

 ZITADEL_CLIENT_ID=[yourClientId]
 ZITADEL_ISSUER=https:/[your-domain]-[random-string].zitadel.cloud
 ```

-Let's go line by line:
+which stands for:

-* `NEXTAUTH_URL` – is the URL where the user will be redirected after authentication by ZITADEL.
+* `NEXTAUTH_URL` – is the URL where the user will be redirected after authentification by ZITADEL.
-* `ZITADEL_CLIENT_ID` – client id you can get from ZITADEL instance's interface, in the last screenshot it was set to `172197259117592833`.
+* `ZITADEL_CLIENT_ID` – client ID you can get from ZITADEL instance's interface, in the last screenshot it was set to `172197259117592833`.
-* `ZITADEL_ISSUER` – as already mentioned above, it's an url structured like `https://zitadel-instance-w2iqk1.zitadel.cloud`.
+* `ZITADEL_ISSUER` – as mentioned above, it's an URL structured like `https://zitadel-instance-w2iqk1.zitadel.cloud`.

 ### What is the Proof Key for Code Exchange